P3rch/affine_cipher/README.md

 File "to_decipher.txt" not found - nothing to decipher.
 ```

-The ciphered text is now in the "ciphered.txt" file.
+The ciphered text is now inside the "ciphered.txt" file.

 **WARNING!** This program will overwrite "ciphered.txt" or "deciphered.txt" (for decryption) after every successful operation.